fossasia/support.eventyay.com/event-setup/How-to-sell-tickets.md

-# How to sell tickets
+# How to sell tickets on eventyay?

 In the article [How can I create an event](/event-setup/How-can-I-create-an-event.md), we have learned that we need to add at least one ticket type to publish the event on [eventyay.com](eventyay.com).
 In this article, we'll go into details how we can add and sell tickets.